Enrique Peñalosa

 Enrique Peñalosa Londoño (born 30 September 1954) is a Colombian politician.
-He was mayor of Bogotá from 1998 until 2001 and again from 2016 until 2019.
+He was mayor of Bogotá from 1998 until 2001 and again from 2016 until 2020.

 Early life and education

-Peñalosa was born in Washington, DC, to Cecilia Londoño and Enrique Penalosa Camargo, former Minister of Agriculture and permanent ambassador for Colombia to the UN.
+Peñalosa was born in Washington, DC, to Cecilia Londoño and Enrique Peñalosa Camargo, former Minister of Agriculture and permanent ambassador for Colombia to the UN.
 During his childhood, Peñalosa studied at Gimnasio Campestre and the Colegio Refous.
 His family moved to the United States when he was 15 years old for his father's work as the ambassador of Colombia to the UN.
 He attended Duke University through a partial football scholarship, where he earned a Bachelor of Arts in Economics and History.

 He has also worked as a journalist and consultant on urban and transportation policy.
 In 2009, Peñalosa was elected president of the board of directors of the Institute for Transportation and Development Policy (ITDP), a non-profit organization headquartered in New York.
 Peñalosa resigned from the ITDP board in 2015 upon his election.